Hernan Bas: Exhibitions (selection)

+Collections

 Bas' artwork is part of the permanent collections of the Brooklyn Museum of Art, the Museum of Modern Art, and the Whitney Museum of American Art in New York City.
 The Brooklyn Museum of Art displays the Aesthete's Toy (2004) and Night Fishing (2007) in the permanent collection.
 Bas has a total of eight works at the Museum of Modern Art in New York City, The Start of the Rain (2004), All By Myself (2004), Idyll in Elysium (2003), The Love of the Exiotic (2003), The One That Got Away (2003), Untitled (2003), The Whores of Venice (Version 1) (2003), and The Whores of Venice (Version 2).
-In Washington, D.C. he has artwork at the Hirshhorn Museum and Sculpture Garden, the Museum of Contemporary Art in Los Angeles, the Museum of Contemporary Art in North Miami, and the Museum of Modern Art in San Francisco.
+In Washington, D.C. he has artwork at the Hirshhorn Museum and Sculpture Garden, as well as the Museum of Contemporary Art in Los Angeles, the Museum of Contemporary Art, North Miami, the Pérez Art Museum Miami, and the Museum of Modern Art in San Francisco.
 MOCA Los Angeles has four works by Bas in the permanent collection: Hell Hound, Parade Boy, My New Boyfriend, and Sleepwalker.
 The Museum of Contemporary Art in North Miami has three pieces by Bas in the permanent collection.
 The collection includes Fleeting Moments (2005), Slim Fast Silhouette (1999-2000), and Ghosts of You (2001).